Jesse Aungles: Personal

 He was born on 8 June in 1995 in Adelaide, South Australia.
 Aungles right leg was malformed at birth, which meant one femur was 10% shorter than the other and finished at the knee and his left leg was missing the fibula bone, the ankle, and he had only one toe on the foot.
 His left foot was amputated and his hip reconstructed at age one.
 He attended Unley High School.
-He has been studying a Bachelor of International Relations, Politics and Commerce at the University of Canberra since 2014.
+He completed a Bachelor of International Relations, Politics and Commerce at the University of Canberra in 2022.
+In 2024, he is working at the Department of Immigration and Border Protection.